shps/HoVerCut/README.md

 # HoVerCut
-A Horizontally and Vertically scalable streaming graph Vertex-Cut partitioner.
+A Horizontally and Vertically scalable streaming graph Vertex-Cut partitioner for boosting partitioning algorithms.
 It enables to define different partitioning algorithms and executes them in a parallel scalable fashion.
+You can deploy HoVerCut either on a single machine or across multiple machines in a distributed fashion.

 #### Input Parameters